projectcontour/contour/site/_docs_1_0/httpproxy.md

 #### Upstream TLS

-TODO(youngnick): Update this once #1506 is delivered

-A HTTPProxy can proxy to an upstream TLS connection by first annotating the upstream Kubernetes service with: `contour.heptio.com/upstream-protocol.tls: "443,https"`.
+A HTTPProxy can proxy to an upstream TLS connection by first annotating the upstream Kubernetes service with: `projectcontour.io/upstream-protocol.tls: "443,https"`.
 This annotation tells Contour which port should be used for the TLS connection.
 In this example, the upstream service is named `https` and uses port `443`.
 Additionally, it is possible for Envoy to verify the backend service's certificate.